Organized chronologically, from opening date

 Global Rhythms: Human Rhythm Project

-Concert series dedicated to American tap and contemporary percussive arts companies showcases rhythms from around the world, featuring Diabolus in Musica, BAM!, Jump Rhythm Jazz Project, Step Afrika!, and Ensemble Espanol.
+Concert series dedicated to American tap and contemporary percussive arts companies showcases rhythms from around the world, featuring Step Afrika, Ensemble Espanol Spanish Dance Theater, the Mexican Folkloric Dance Company of Chicago, Sones de Mexico and Chicago Mayfair Academy of Fine Arts.
+Performance line-up varies each night.
 Half the proceeds benefit over 50 Chicago non-profits through the Thanks4Giving program.
 Harris Theater, 205 E. Randolph, (312)334-7777.
-November 26, 8pm; November 27, 3pm and 8pm; November 28, 3pm. $15-55.
+November 26, 8pm; November 27, 7pm. $15-$55.

 Thirsty: Improv Drinking Party

 Christmas comes early for the drinkers and actors of the Improv Drinking Party.
 Each show is crafted from audience suggestions, featuring new drinking games and songs.
 Apollo Theater, 2540 N. Lincoln, (773)935-6100.
-Saturdays through December 18 (no show November 27), 10:30pm. $15.
+Fridays and Saturdays through December 17 (no show November 25 and 26), 10:30pm. $15.

 A Christmas Carol

-Charles Dickens’ classic tale adapted by Tom Creamer for the Goodman Theatre will feature a brand-new Ebenezer Scrooge: Chicagoan John Judd.
+Charles Dickens’ classic tale adapted by Tom Creamer have audiences looking forward to the “Bah Humbugs,” the arrival of the ghosts, the music and dancing and Scrooge’s joyful discovery of life and love.
 Goodman Theatre, 170 N. Dearborn, (312)443-3800.
 Through December 31.

 A Klingon Christmas Carol